End of Life Planning is Important

 The lack of planning and conversations caused the unfortunate family conflict that you only read about and you never think it would happen in your family!

-The death of my in-laws made me appreciate the need to pre-plan my end-of-life wishes as we pre-plan most other things in our lives.
+The death of my in-laws made me appreciate the need to pre-plan my End of Life wishes as we plan most other things in our lives.
 If you do not plan and document your End-of-Life wishes, you will burden your family with making the often heart wrenching medical decisions.
 Such as whether they should turn off your life support systems or donate your organs.

 End of Life